happi/theBeamBook/README.md

  * Set up a build system that produces a new pdf on check-in
  * Links to OTP code on github
  * Add some kind of forum/wiki to discuss what needs to be done
+ * Fix the gdb examples to use the "new" gdb macros provided by OTP.
  * Index
+ * Get the Erlang Industrial User Group and/or OTP to publish it on their site